 - Provide a cost-effective quantitative technique that allows sensitive, time integrative monitoring of a wide range of PFAS, thereby facilitating study of their fate and transport, including transformation of perfluoroalkyl acid (PFAA) precursors in aqueous environments.

-- Yield representative spatial and temporal contamination information enabling reliable prediction of plume movement and exposure risks for PFAS in dynamic systems and facilitating effective remediation and treatment.
+- Yield representative spatial and temporal chemical information enabling reliable prediction of plume movement and exposure risks for PFAS in dynamic systems and facilitating effective remediation and treatment.

 Expected outcomes of this project include a suite of innovative, validated passive sampling technologies relevant to a wide range of chemicals and environments, together with best practice guidelines and interpretation tools for sampling of current and emerging PFAS of concern.

 The project team hypothesize that AFFFs and industrial sources of PFAS contain complex mixtures of PFAS with a range of physico-chemical properties.
 The diversity of PFAS mixtures necessitates the use of diverse sorbent phases for passive samplers (e.g. hydrophilic-lipophilic balanced, ionic) and a comprehensive understanding of specific PFAS-sorbent interactions/kinetics.
-Furthermore, the project team hypothesize that environmental factors and co-contaminants influence PFAS uptake and accumulation in passive sampler sorbents.
-The three-year project will examine these hypotheses through assessing PFAS-sampler interactions using a systematic modular approach.
+Furthermore, the project team hypothesize that environmental factors and co-occurring chemicals of concern influence PFAS uptake and accumulation in passive sampler sorbents.
+This three-year project will examine these hypotheses through assessing PFAS-sampler interactions using a systematic modular approach.
 A range of passive sampling components (e.g. sorbent phases, diffusive material) will be assessed for their effectiveness in the uptake of nonionic, anionic, and zwitterionic PFAS.